 The Company is exposed to longevity risk in its reinsurance portfolio.
-For the current portfolio of Belgian Group Life policies, longevity risk is low given the policies are fixed term and beneficiaries (i.e. employees) are younger than retirement age by design, with most employees still 10-25 years from retirement.
+For the portfolio of Belgian Group Life policies, longevity risk is low given the policies are fixed term and beneficiaries (i.e. employees) are younger than retirement age by design, with most employees still 10-25 years from retirement.
+There is no material longevity risk associated with the inward Mass Lapse reinsurance treaty.